-The superficial loss rules serve to prevent the realization of losses where there is no perceived change in beneficial ownership.
+The superficial loss rules serve to prevent realization of losses where there is no perceived change in beneficial ownership.

 1. Has a capital loss been realized on the disposition of a particular property?
 Yes or No?